Reference · Model v3 · Last Retrained Q1 2026

 How does GovGreed score congressional trades?

 GovGreed uses a 7-layer weighted scoring model applied to every STOCK Act trade in the database.
 The layers are: politician quality (20%), herd behavior (20%), bill correlation (16%), technical context (12%), sector momentum (12%), contribution pattern (10%), and lobbying alignment (10%).
-Each layer contributes a 0-100 sub-score; the weighted sum is the master_score, also on a 0-100 scale.
+Each layer contributes a 0–100 sub-score; the weighted sum is the master score, also on a 0–100 scale.
 Trades where 3 or more layers fire simultaneously receive a convergence multiplier (1.3x for 3 signals, 1.5x for 4, 2.0x for 5+), up to a hard cap of 100.
 Trades are then classified into tiers: S (75+), A+ (60+), A (50+), B (40+), C (30+), D (20+), F (<20).
-The backtest published in signal_backtest_stats shows the A+ tier produces a 72.7% win rate with a +10.7% average 30-day excess return.
-The full model weights are stored in the model_weights table at version v3, which is currently active.
+Our quarterly-deduplicated backtest shows the A+ tier produces a 72.7% win rate with a +10.7% average 30-day excess return.
+The current active model is version v3.

 What does each layer measure?